samhattangady/mulki/content/chapter2.md

 There are some musicians who are performers.
 And then there are those special few, who are the curators of moments.
 Architects in space and time, who are not out to just play some tunes.
-They are trying to help construct a momument in spacetime that everyone present can return to.
+They are trying to help construct a monument in spacetime that everyone present can return to.
 They encourage people to participate, and help build on those foundations.
 They move all their efforts away from playing well and sounding good, and towards constructing an instance that